oraclize/docs/source/includes/_ethereum.md

    function updatePrice() payable {
        if (oraclize_getPrice("URL") > this.balance) {
-           LogNewOraclizeQuery("Oraclize query was NOT sent, please add some ETH to cover for the query fee");
+           LogNewOraclizeQuery("Provable query was NOT sent, please add some ETH to cover for the query fee");
        } else {
-           LogNewOraclizeQuery("Oraclize query was sent, standing by for the answer..");
+           LogNewOraclizeQuery("Provable query was sent, standing by for the answer..");
            oraclize_query("URL", "json(https://api.pro.coinbase.com/products/ETH-USD/ticker).price");
        }
    }